OpenFAST/r-test/glue-codes/openfast/StC_test_OC4Semi/README.md

 ## StC\_test\_OC4Semi

-This test case illustrates four different Stuctural Controls in use.
-This is not a realisitic scenario and is only meant as illustrative.
+This test case illustrates four different Structural Controls in use.
+This is not a realistic scenario and is only meant as illustrative.

 ### Model description

-OC4 semi-submersible with rigid structure, no contoller, yaw fixed, fixed rotation rate.
+OC4 semi-submersible with rigid structure, no controller, yaw fixed, fixed rotation rate.

 ### StC locations

 - StC at blades
      Point force along blade local `x` direction.
 Ramps from 0-4 seconds, steady to 40 seconds, drops to zero.
-Loads are unrealisically large.
+Loads are unrealistically large.
 - StC at nacelle
      Omnidirectional (x-y).
 This is not tuned for the structure.
 - StC at tower